Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide helps diagnose and resolve common issues with the Contrast agent sidecar deployment.
+This guide helps diagnose and resolve common issues with the Contrast agent injection deployment.

 ## Common Issues